bracketdash/simple-directives/README.md

 If the argument is not a valid reference, it will be passed to the function as a string.

-If you intend to pass a string to the function, don't place quotes around the argument.
+If you intend to pass a string as the argument, don't place quotes around it.

 Arguments may not include the `:`, `;`, or `,` characters.